mtanghu/LEAP/README.md

 ### Development and Contributing

-This project needs help!
+This project needs your help!
 If you want to contribute, (optionally) make/address a github issue, or just send in a pull request!
-There will likely be a paper published for this where all contributors will be named, please state your interest in this!
-Use these installation instructions so that you'll have the latest repo and your edits will be reflected when you run the code
+There will likely be a paper published for this where all contributors will be named, so please state your interested in this!
+Use these installation instructions so that you will have the latest repo and your edits will be reflected when you run the code

 ```bash
 git clone https://github.com/mtanghu/LEAP.git